verbb/formie/docs/forms/form-groups.md

 Form groups help you organise forms in the control panel.
 They are useful when you manage many forms and want sidebar filters, clearer navigation, and a consistent place to create new forms.

-Form groups are **control panel organisation only**.
-They do not change how a form renders on the front end, which template it uses, or how submissions behave.
+Form groups are **control panel organisation** with an optional **policies layer** for defaults and restrictions.
+They do not change how a form renders on the front end, which template an existing form uses, or how existing submissions behave until you change form settings.

+## Group settings

+When editing a form group under **Formie → Settings → Form Groups**, you can configure optional group settings across several tabs:

+- **General** — name, handle, allowed submission statuses, and optional custom field palette
+- **Form Defaults**, **Field Defaults**, **Validation Messages**, **Notification Defaults**, **Integration Defaults** — same panels as global **Settings → Defaults**, with blank values inheriting from global settings

+Blank group settings inherit from global **Formie → Settings** defaults.

+### Allowed submission statuses

+Use the **Allowed Submission Statuses** control in **General** to restrict which statuses are available for forms in the group.
+Choose **All** to allow every status.

+### Custom field palette

+Enable **Custom Field Palette** in **General**, then configure the palette on the **Field Palette** tab that appears.
+Forms in this group use that palette instead of the global one.

+### Per-form status override

+In the form builder **Settings** tab, you can optionally override allowed submission statuses for a single form.
+Leave the override empty to inherit from the form group.

 ## When to use form groups